 Appropriate Vaccine Usage

-This tells you the percentage of patients who have received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percentage of residents that have received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Crook County Medical Services District Skilled Nursing and Long Term Care, 14.9% Percentage of Patients
+In Crook County Medical Services District Skilled Nursing and Long Term Care, 16.67% of Patients

 Ability to Keep Residents Mobile

-In Crook County Medical Services District Skilled Nursing and Long Term Care, 17.03% Percentage of Residents
+In Crook County Medical Services District Skilled Nursing and Long Term Care, 4.17% of Residents

-This metric is a measure of the percent of long-term care patients that retained mobility levels.
+This datapoint is a measure of the percent of long-term care patients who maintained mobility.
+Many would argue that the ability to move around is important for residents' physical and mental health.

 Hospitalizations